 Deutsche Bank (Suisse) SA v Gulzar Ahmed Khan (2013)

-The claimant bank (D) sought its costs incurred, under a facility agreement, in proceedings against the individual and corporate defendants in debt and for possession of properties charged to D to secure the defendants' indebtedness.
+The claimant bank (D) brought proceedings against the individual and corporate defendants in debt and for possession of properties charged to the bank to secure the defendants' indebtedness.

 View all cases